WhitehillGroup/new-support/docs/faq.md

 ==- Why am I being kicked with the message "DWPSS has detected you are using counterfeit products"?
 There are two possible reasons:
 1. You're using an outdated version of **DWProx Net2+**, **SCO v3**, or **Scan & Shop** released prior to **26/01/24**.
 Update your products via [Axon](https://axon.whitehill.group) to resolve the issue.
 See [this guide](https://whitehillgroup-my.sharepoint.com/:w:/g/personal/alex_whitehill_group/IQAhh2SHdCKITqt-WpNbw_KuAYiQVG8lMdJVHX4WCbnGldk) for detailed update instructions.
 2. You've tampered with your product, which triggered DWPSS protection.
 If this occurred, please open a support ticket for assistance.

+==- Why can't I buy CafePOS lite any more?
+We have disabled the sales for the product and the product is not available to be purchased for new customers and customers that hasn't had this licence before.
+Do not worry, as the development team is working on a better version of CafePOS, which will also include more features such as kiosks.
+Any existing product holders can still download the product and use it normally, however the support for that product is less likely.
 ===

 !!!question Question not answered?